The 2021 A Public Space Editorial Fellowships

 Eligibility: A strong interest in literary publishing and a commitment to promoting literature are the only prerequisites.
 Preference will be given to aspiring editors who have not worked extensively in literary publishing, and who may have limited access to career opportunities in the industry.
 Candidates outside of New York City are encouraged to apply, but A Public Space cannot fund relocation expenses.
 A Public Space reserves the right to invite candidates.
 Unfortunately, at this time we are unable to sponsor work visas.

-Timeline: Submittable is open for Editorial Fellowship submissions through January 15, 2020.
+Timeline: Submittable will be open for Editorial Fellowship submissions between January 1–January 31, 2021.
 Submissions for the Fellowships close at 11:59 p.m.
-(EST) on January 15.
-Successful applicants will be informed no later than February 15, 2020.
-The Fellowship will begin March 15, 2020.
+(EST) on January 31.
+Successful applicants will be informed no later than March 1, 2021.
+The Fellowship will begin March 15, 2021.

 Procedure: Only electronic submissions will be considered.
 Applications must be submitted through the Editorial Fellowship category in Submittable.
+(The category will not be available until January 1.)
 There is no application fee.
 Please submit the following:

 —A cover letter describing your interest in the Editorial Fellowship; how you envision the role of an editor; the influences and experience that you will bring to your work as an editor; and your goals for the fellowship and beyond the fellowship.